cDask/daniel_terminal_app/README.md

 The app is required to have an easy navigable menu system that allows user to easily log in, sign up, search countries or close the app.
 Once logged in they must be able to add travel entries, search for countries, see their travel statistics, see their travel entries and log out from their account.

+### 5. ARGV Country Information

+The app should be able to take an argument from terminal and check if that is a country that exist and quickly show that countries information in terminal.
+For a better reference check the 'Usage' section below.

 ## App Outline